LearnersGuild/guide/Game_Manual/Boundaries.md

 There are two stages of failing.

-The first stage starts when a player's stats go _in the red_.
-When a stat passes any of the following thresholds, it is in the red:
+The first stage starts when if a player reaches [Level 0](https://playbook.learnersguild.org/Game_Manual/Levels_and_Roles.html)

-- [Health: Team Play][team-play] : less than 65%
-- [Health: Culture Contribution][culture-contribution] : less than 65%
-- [XP][xp] earned per cycle : less than 17.5
-- [Estimation Accuracy][estimation-accuracy] : less than 90%

-Once a stat is in the red, the player has to **consistently improve** their affected stats until they are above the threshold.
-If you have a stat in the red, get whatever support you need to move the needle and get out of danger.
+Once a stat drops the Player into Level 0, the player has to **consistently improve** their affected stats until they are above the threshold, and back to Level 1.
+If you have a stat below Level 1 threshold, get whatever support you need to move the needle and get out of danger.

-When you have a stat in the red, you have to show continuous progress.
-This doesn't mean that every week has to be higher than the previous week.
+This doesn't mean that every week has to be higher than the previous week for that stat.
 It means that every week's stats has to be higher than than _two_ weeks ago until you get above the threshold.

-> If you are in the red, and your end of cycle stats are lower than what they were two cycles ago, you get an investment re-evaluation.
+> If you are Level 0, and your end of cycle stats are lower than what they were two cycles ago, you get an investment re-evaluation.

 The second stage is an _investment re-evaluation_, and is entered into when a player's stats have _both_:

-1. been in the red for at least two weeks and
+1. been Level 0 for at least two weeks and
 1. have not shown consistent improvement

 During the re-evaluation, the player will meet with a moderator to discuss their performance and whether or not they can continue in the game.